Servideska/HPC/doc.zih.tu-dresden.de/docs/software/vampir.md

 Submitting slurm 01:00:00 minutes job (this might take a while)...
 ```

-Above automatically allocates its resources via the respective batch system.
+The above `vampirserver` command automatically allocates its resources via the respective batch system
+(, i.e. [Slurm](../jobs_and_resources/slurm.md) on ZIH systems).
+Please note that custom arguments which should be passed to the batch system, need to be prefixed
+with `--`.

 If you want to start

 VampirServer without a batch allocation or from inside an interactive allocation, use